AdamDomafoldi/ZaneGPSParser/README.md

 # ZaneGPSParser
-Parse the hex payload to javascript object
+Parse the hex payload to a javascript object